jnanadarshan/jdnayak.com-prod/_posts/2021-09-01-tech-stack.md

 tags: [test]
 ---

 Everyone thinks websites are costly.
 To some extent they are but not this kind.
 There are two kinds of websites, static and dyamic.
 This is a site that's kind of hybrid.
-A dynamically built website served on site.
+A dynamically built website served on site
 * A safe integer is an integer that
   * can be exactly represented as an IEEE-754 double precision number, and
   * whose IEEE-75 representation cannot be the result of rounding any other integer to fit the IEEE-754 representation